alexewerlof/node-tv-slideshow/README.md

 # MVP

-The MVP will only support a list of images.
+D The MVP will only support a list of images.
-Delay will be the same number for all of them.
+D Delay will be the same number for all of them.
-There is no admin page.
+D There is no admin page.
 It is just a JSN file.
-The image transition is smooth.
+D The image transition is smooth.
-It should react when the data on the server changes (invalidate cache somehow).
+D It should react when the data on the server changes (invalidate cache somehow).
-It runs on a cloud.

 # Next versions:

+* Run on cloud
 * Security (login/helmet, etc)
 * Persistence with PouchDB
 * Admin portal